Corporate social responsibility and sustainability report

 - Formalized recruitment procedures to increase diversity

 The employees are essential for the operation.
-At year-end 2020, the Group had 81 (94) employees, of which 46 worked fulltime.
+At year-end 2021, the Group had 89 (81) employees, of which 54 worked fulltime.
 Details about the employees are listed in the table below, and there are no significant variations in these details from year to year.
 No assumptions are made in the below numbers.
+Due to few employees in some of the countries, figures are shown at group level in order to anonymise the employees.

 Many of the employees work on different facilities, and the intranet is important both for information to the employees and as a social platform where employees in all roles can communicate easily.
-The Group has low turnover (8% for 2020) and the average number of years an employee is employed is seven years (full time employees).
+The Group has low turnover (8% for 2021) and the average number of years an employee is employed is seven years (full time employees).
 All employees are free to be part of collective bargaining agreements.
+No employees are part of collective bargaining agreements as of December 2021.

 In Self Storage Group annual employee appraiser interviews with all employees are conducted.
-This give the employees an opportunity to discuss relevant items and to be followed up in a structured way.
-The Group made an employee survey in the last quarter of 2020.
-The management has analysed the results of the survey and introduced measures to increase the employee satisfaction.
-In 2021 management will continue the work on implemented measures and introduce further measures.
+This gives the employees an opportunity to discuss relevant items and to be followed up in a structured way.
+The Group has an annual employee survey, and the results for 2021 were overall positive with a score of 4.9 out of a total 6.0.
+The management has analysed the results of the survey and measures to increase the employee satisfaction will be implemented in cooperation with the employees.

 SSG aims to offer competitive remuneration to all employees, based on qualifications and experience, and irrespective of gender.
-The positions in the Group can be divided into three levels: the management team, middle-management, and operations.
-The figure below shows an overview of Full Time Equivalents (FTE) and average salary as of 2020 divided into the three levels.
+The positions in the Group can be divided into three levels: the management group, middle-management, and operations.
+The figure below shows an overview of Full Time Equivalents (FTE) and average salary divided into the three levels.

-A total of three employees were in maternity leave in 2020, two men and one woman.
-The average length of maternity leave was 15 weeks for men and 46 weeks for women.
+A total of two employees were in maternity leave in 2021, two women.
+The average length of maternity leave was 13 weeks.

-- Measuring development of employee satisfaction by using annual employee survey
+- Measuring employee satisfaction by using annual employee survey

 - Use the results to implement new measures if/where it’s needed

-- Perform a manager training course for all employees in a manager role
+- Perform a manager training course for all employees in a manger role

 - Formalise training of customer service for both new and experience employees

-- Formalise ranges for salary based on seniority and competence for operations to ensure equal treatment
+- Continue to formalise ranges for salary based on seniority and competence for operations to ensure

-Our customers satisfaction is important for many reasons.
+The customer’s satisfaction is important of many reasons.
 Satisfied customers stay longer, returns when similar needs arise and are ambassadors for the company.
-Our goal is to be the preferred self-storage provider in Scandinavia.
-To adapt to different customers’ needs Self Storage Group offers both manned and unmanned facilities.
+SSGs goal is to be the preferred self-storage provider in Scandinavia.
+To adapt to different customers’ needs Self Storage Group offer both manned and unmanned facilities.
 In this way both customers wanting personal service and customers wanting a self-service can be served.

-City Self-Storage is member of the Self-Storage Associations in Norway, Sweden, and Denmark, and a representative from the management serve as member of the Board in some of the associations.
-The membership requires City Self-Storage to follow the industry standard and contribute to raise the quality for the customers.
+City Self-Storage is member of the Self-Storage Associations in Norway, Sweden, and Denmark, and a representant from the management serve as member of the Board in some of the associations.
+The membership requires City Self-Storage to follow the industry standard and contribute to raise the quality

 - Continue the use of Trustpilot to measure customer satisfaction